-- Access to the Conservation Area will be restricted. - A specific work direction be issued by the Site Project Manager to all relevant Sub-Contractors (including relevant plans) prescribing that NO ACCESS be permitted at any time to the Conservation Area, except for those activities specifically permitted and supervised by the Site Project Manager. - The Site Project Manager will be responsible for the vacation of the site of the few goats and domestic sheep currently located on the site.
-It is expected the few eastern grey kangaroos observed on the site will vacate the construction area upon commencement of works.
+- Access to the Conservation Area is restricted through fencing around the perimeter and locked gates. - A specific work direction be issued by the Site Project Manager to all relevant Sub-Contractors (including relevant plans) prescribing that NO ACCESS be permitted at any time to the Conservation Area, except for those activities specifically permitted and supervised by the Site Project Manager.